Task Priors: Enhancing Model Evaluation by Considering the Entire Space of Downstream Tasks: Discussion

 \section{Discussion}

-Our results establish \emph{Task Priors} as a principled bridge between intrinsic evaluations of representation learning models and the costly practice of curating ever-larger suites of downstream benchmarks.
-By casting the space of tasks as a distribution over label graphs, we obtain closed-form expressions for the \emph{expected} performance and its \emph{variance} across all possible tasks, and we show that these statistics align with empirical linear probe performance on ImageNet-derived data.
-Beyond evaluation, the theory suggests a prior-aware fine-tuning objective that simultaneously maximizes mean task performance while minimizing its dispersion.
+Our results establish \emph{Task Priors} as a principled method to avoid the costly and time-consuming practice of curating ever-larger suites of downstream benchmarks.
+By casting the space of tasks as a distribution over label graphs, we obtain closed-form expressions for the \emph{expected} performance and its \emph{variance} across all possible tasks, and we show that these statistics align with empirical linear probe performance on data from ImageNet.